mtvector/GhostOfMT/Tutorials/BasicRNAseq.md

 biocLite("ggplot2")
 ```

-Once we have those, we can load up the RNAseq file, which you can download from the Data folder in this Github Repo
+Once we have those, we can load up the RNAseq file, which you downloaded from the Data folder in this Github Repo

 read.csv2 is a versatile function that you can use to read data files that are delineated with a bunch of stuff.
 It's not magic though, and if your files are irregular or tampered with, it won't save you.